-*The list of courses offered at the UMA in the fall 2013 will not be available until late September.
-Courses usually offered can be found on the webpages of the various departments of the UMA website: www.uma.es
+*The list of courses offered at the UMA for the fall 2013 will not be available until late September.
+Courses usually offered can be found on the webpages of the various departments of the UMA website.

 The opportunity for all-year students to earn one credit as an intern during the spring semester is considered a privilege.
-A limited number of formal internships are available as part of the Intercultural Seminar.
+A limited number of formal internships are available as part of the Intercultural Seminar in the spring semester.
 The Málaga program has long-standing relationships with several organizations where strong, responsible students representing Dickinson have been placed as interns.
 Highly-qualified, all-year students interested in participating in a one-credit internship during the spring semester should discuss their interest with the Resident Director early in the fall semester.
-Internships will be offered to a limited number of students through the Intercultural Seminar course offered by the Resident Director.

 If you are interested in interning in a specific area, take the initiative and research different opportunities early in your time in Málaga.
 Internships are not a common practice in Spain.
 However, while many organizations are not familiar with the practice, they may be willing to take on extra help.
 Do not hesitate to initiate contact with an organization about the prospect of interning with them.
 Many students find (non-credit bearing) extracurricular volunteer opportunities to be equally rewarding experiences.